NDIS Consumables budget guide

 How to purchase Consumables.

-When purchasing low cost and low risk assistive technology under $1,500 with your Consumables budget, the NDIS recommends getting advice from an AT advisor.
+• For low cost assistive technology (AT), the NDIS recommends getting advice from an AT advisor.

 Leap in! can help.

-If you have any more questions about Consumables and the NDIS, would like to be connected with a Consumables provider or would like help preparing for your NDIS Plan meeting, we’re here to help.
-Call us on 1300 05 78 78 or email crew@leapin.com.au.
+If you have any more questions about Consumables and the NDIS or would like support preparing for your NDIS Plan meeting, we’re here to help.
+Call us on 1300 05 78 78 or email [email protected].

 Further reading.